Frequently Asked Questions

 Please visit the Night Safety section for detailed information about this program and its staff.

 The residence halls are closed only during Winter Break (between fall and spring semesters).
 During this time students are required to vacate their rooms, although belongings may be left.
 Please note that the University is not responsible for any items that are lost, stolen, or damaged when left in your room.

 Appalachian State University is a smoke-free campus and smoking is not permitted in any residence hall.
 This includes all public areas and lobbies, including elevators, kitchens, bathrooms, hallways, stairwells, and entrances.
 Smoking is not permitted within 50 feet of any residence hall entrance, exit, window, or air intake system.
 There are designated smoking locations around campus.
-Please refer to the Designated Smoking Locations Map for details on where smoking is and is not permitted.
+Please refer to the Designated Smoking Locations map for details on where smoking is and is not permitted.

 Students should leave a forwarding address with the University Post Office anytime they are going to be away for a period longer than 30 consecutive days.
-Any mail received during the time a forwarding order is in effect will then be sent to the address provided by the student.
+Any mail received during the time that a forwarding order is in effect will then be sent to the address provided by the student.

 Halls with centralized laundry rooms are equipped with card readers that allow students to pay for laundry using their Appalachian Express account.
 Please be aware that students must deposit money in their Appalachian Express account to be able to pay for laundry in this manner.
 Laundry machines in residence halls without a centralized laundry area are coin-operated.

 Dumpsters are located outside of each residence hall for students to dispose of their trash.
 Personal trash should not be disposed of in common bathroom, lobby, or kitchen area trash receptacles.
 Students will be documented for failure to dispose of trash appropriately.